This post may contain affiliate links. If you purchase through my links, I may earn a commission, at no extra cost to you.

 What Is at Stake: Eternity

 At the end of the day, being saved isn’t about religion; it’s about a relationship.
-It’s about accepting the One who loves you enough to die for you and choosing life over death, truth over lies, and eternity with God over eternal separation.
+It’s about accepting the One who loves you enough to die for you and choosing eternity with God over eternal separation.

 So, what does it mean to be saved?
 It means to be rescued from sin, from death, from eternal loss.
-And why does everybody need to do it?
-Because eternity is too long to be wrong.
-Choose wisely while you still can.
+And why does everybody need it?
+Because eternity is real, and it is a reality we will all eventually face.
+The beautiful thing is that God gives us the freedom to choose where we spend it.
+Yes, it’s your choice.

 A Simple Prayer of Salvation